Get Help Today(877) 648-4288

 - Confusion and dizziness

 The main ingredient in lean is Codeine, not candy or soda.
 People drink lean for its mind-altering effects, not for its sweet flavor.
 Drinking lean is essentially drinking Codeine, an addictive Opioid.
 For this reason, people can build tolerance to the effects of lean which might ultimately result in addiction.

-How to Find Treatment for Codeine Addiction
+How To Find Treatment For Codeine Addiction

 Addiction to Codeine or lean is a serious problem.
-If you or someone you know is struggling with Codeine addiction, please contact a dedicated treatment specialist today to learn more about treatment centers which will be help you or your loved one overcome Codeine abuse and begin to live a better life.
+If you or someone you know is struggling with Codeine addiction, please contact a dedicated treatment provider today to learn more about treatment centers which can help you or your loved one overcome Codeine abuse and begin to live a better life.
 The effects of Codeine are potentially fatal and you shouldn’t wait for an overdose to start looking for help.
 If Codeine is disrupting your life, today could be the day to make a difference.